ZolanaPrime/stellaris-small-tweaks/README.md

 # Instructions

-- Download the mod, and run the PowerShell query.
+- Download the mod, and run the PowerShell query;
-- Follow the prompts on screen.
+- Follow the prompts on screen;
-- Changes will only apply to new games.
+- Changes will apply to all new games;

 **Please ensure that Stellaris is not running while you run the script!**